ringecosystem/collaboration/grant/projects/evolutionland.md

 ### **What work has been done so far?**

-Evolution Land's minimum viable Product has been made and is nearing its beta testing phase which is to be tested by the Darwinia community in end of Feb 2022.
+Evolution Land's minimum viable Product has been made and is nearing its beta testing phase which is to be tested by the Darwinia community In the end of Feb 2022.

 ### **Are there any teams who have already contributed (financially) to the project?**